1984 United States Senate election in Illinois

 The 1984 United States Senate election in Illinois took place on November 6, 1984.
-Incumbent Republican Senator Charles H. Percy ran for re-election to a fourth term in the United States Senate.
-Senator Percy was opposed by Democratic nominee Paul Simon, who was a United States Congressman from Illinois's 22nd congressional district.
+Incumbent Republican Senator Charles H. Percy ran for re-election to a fourth term.
+He was opposed by Democratic nominee Paul Simon, who was a United States Congressman from Illinois's 22nd congressional district.
 The campaign between Percy and Simon was contentious and brutally fought, and ended up with Simon ousting Percy by fewer than 90,000 votes, which was, at the time, considered an upset.
 Incidentally, Percy's son-in-law Jay Rockefeller was elected Senator from West Virginia in the same election cycle.
 This is the most recent election for this seat in Illinois where both candidates are deceased.

+Despite Simon’s narrow win, Ronald Reagan carried Illinois in a landslide in the concurrent presidential election.

 Background

 The election coincided with those for other federal offices (president and House), as well as state elections.

 The primaries were held March 20.
 Turnout in the primaries was 36.67%, with a total of 2,219,583 votes cast.

 Turnout in the general election was 73.99%, with 4,787,335 votes cast.